High Risk Queue

 Proposed Solution

-I proposed a hero (or jumbotron) component that displayed dealer-specific data, to frame the information below.
+I proposed a hero component that displayed dealer-specific data, to frame the information below.
 I used an “F” pattern layout to help highlight the major areas of concern.
 The two largest contributing factors… the ARS and Offsite graphs stacked on the left.
 The secondary data points were given next priority.
-I proposed a vertical tab structure for digging deeper into trouble areas.
+I proposed a horizontal tab structure for digging deeper into trouble areas.
 Analysts would write their recommendations in a section anchored to the bottom.

 My Original Design